analogdevicesinc/msdk/Libraries/Cordio/docs/CORDIO_USERGUIDE.md

 The DM subsystem implements device management procedures required by the stack.
 These procedures are partitioned by procedure category and device role (master or slave).
 The following procedures are implemented in DM:

-* Advertising and device visibility: Enable/disable advertising, set advertising parameters and data, set connectability and discoverability.
+* Advertising and device visibility: Enable/disable advertising, set advertising parameters and data, and set connectivity and discoverability.
-* Scanning and device discovery: Start/stop scanning, set scan parameters, advertising reports, name discovery.
+* Scanning and device discovery: Start/stop scanning, set scan parameters, advertising reports, and name discovery.
-* Connection management: Create/accept/remove connections, set/update connection parameters, read RSSI.
+* Connection management: Create/accept/remove connections, set/update connection parameters, and read RSSI.
 * Security management: Bonding, storage of security parameters, authentication, encryption, authorization, random address management.
 * Local device management: Initialization and reset, set local parameters, vendor-specific commands.
 DM procedures support the Generic Access Profile (GAP) when applicable.

 ### Security Manager Protocol

 The Security Manager Protocol (SMP) is the peer-to-peer protocol used to generate encryption keys and identity keys.
 The protocol operates over a dedicated fixed L2CAP channel.
-The SMP block also manages storage of the encryption keys and identity keys and is responsible for generating random addresses and resolving random addresses to known device identities.
+The SMP block also manages the storage of the encryption keys and identity keys and is responsible for generating random addresses and resolving random addresses to known device identities.
 The SMP block interfaces directly with the Controller to provide stored keys used for encryption and authentication during the encryption or pairing procedures.

 The SMP subsystem implements the security manager protocol.
 It contains two independent subsystems: